trek-view/basecamp/_posts/2020-05-29-call-for-trekkers-summer-autumn.md

 ---
 date: 2020-05-29
 title: "Call for Trekkers: Summer / Autumn 2020"
-description: "The focus for the coming months is going to be virtual tours of local areas."
+description: "The focus for the coming months is going to be 360 mapping of local areas."
 categories: updates
 tags: [Camera Loans]
 author_staff_member: dgreenwood